The Allen Funt Alma Tadema Collection: How a TV Prankster Saved Art

 4. A Coign of Vantage: The heavy marble balcony scene that inspired Hollywood.

-5. The Baths of Caracalla (Thermae Antoninianae): A massive architectural tour-de-force showing the scale of Rome.
+5. The Baths of Caracalla: A massive architectural tour-de-force showing the scale of Rome.

 6. Silver Favourites: Three women feeding fish in a marble pool, a masterpiece of water reflection.